oluwatunmiisheii/react-smart-conditional/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+If you find this project helpful, please consider giving it a star on GitHub! ⭐️

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.